ayushmahadik8/IPL-Data-Analysis-using-SQL/README.md

 ![ss1](https://github.com/user-attachments/assets/b352c354-8aff-48f7-8b7f-ac98d898cf33)

 #2.
-How many matches were won by each team in each season?
+How many matches were won by each team in each season ?

 ![ss2](https://github.com/user-attachments/assets/74aec7a3-24be-4138-a66f-2b115a758df6)